manish1404/updation/README.md

 # updation
-how to post,update,delete a thing
+how to post,update,delete a thing in java servlets